Skip to main content

 positionDecimalPlaces: "5",

-// New market instrument configuration
+// Instrument configuration

 instrument: {

-// Instrument name
+// Instrument name.

 name: "Oranges Daily",

-// Instrument code, human-readable shortcode used to describe the instrument
+// Instrument code, human-readable shortcode used to describe the instrument.

 code: "ORANGES.24h",

-// Future
+// Future product configuration

 future: {

-// Asset ID for the product's settlement asset (string)
+// Asset ID for the product's settlement asset. (string)

 settlementAsset: "8b52d4a3a4b0ffe733cddbc2b67be273816cfeb6ca4c8b339bac03ffba08e4e4",

-// Product quote name (string)
+// Product quote name. (string)

 quoteName: "tEuro",